compscidr/goblog/README.md

 I'll likely create an initial install onboarding which makes the first logged in user the admin.

-Other logged in users are able to post, update and delete comments.
+Other logged in users are able to post, update and delete comments (todo)

 Every function in the API should be covered by units and integration tests.

 What works:
-- List
-- Create
-- Update
-- Delete
+- List, Create, Update, Delete
 - Local sqlite3 db in a file
-- Markdown rendering for content
+- Markdown rendering, code highlighting for content
-- Tags
-- code highlighting
-- error pages
-- file uploads (images, pdfs, etc)
+- Posts, Tags, Error Pages, File Uploads (images, pdfs, etc)
-- github action which builds and deploys a tagged dockerhub release when a versioned release is cut
+- Github action which builds and deploys a tagged dockerhub release when a versioned release is cut
-- version string in template header from `git describe`
+- Version string in template header from `git describe`
-- meta, title, etc which changes with posts for SEO
+- Meta, Title, etc which changes with posts for SEO
-- increase test coverage (and coverage reporting on the readme would be nice)
-- post date editing so old posts can be imported
+- Post date editing so old posts can be imported
-- medium import tool (kind of manually)
+- Wordpress import, Medium import tool (kind of manually)
-- update styling so links are more visible
-- keywords related to tags, more specific seo to posts
-- all tags page

 Todo:
 - draft posts